daniel-duke/RosesAreRed/source/source/page_jumps.rst

 Daniel - Stone Mountain
 =======================

-But of course, Daniel is still at it as well.
+But of course, Daniel is still at it too.

 .. image:: _images/jumps/251019_stone_daniel.jpg